Skip to main content

 info

-You can update your segment information in the last step of the creation process, within the recap panel.
+You can update your segment information in the final step of the creation process within the recap panel.

 Select and set a condition